ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_trackedchanges/README.md

 listing entities (contents + other Drupal entities) containing tracked changes.<br />
 It sets the frequency in seconds for refreshing data displayed in this table.

-### RECOMMENDATIONS
+### Note

+For working with other features of the NextEuropa platform, "Block if status is true" and the "Validated" and "Published" states of "Block the saving for these Workbench Moderation states" are checked by default for thefollowing reasons:

-- Tracked changes are hidden before displaying published contents.
+- With CKEditor LITE, tracked changes are hidden before displaying published contents.
 The display can be incorrect when the HTML structure of a WYSIWYG field is complex.
 It is a limitation of the CKEditor LITE module.<br />
-Then, it is recommended to block the possibility to publishing content having tracked changes.
-- For the same reason as for published contents, it is recommended to block the saving to the "Validated" moderation state if Poetry is used to translate contents.
+This is reason why the "Block if status is true" and the "Published" state of "Block the saving for these Workbench Moderation states" are checked by default in the NextEuropa platform settings.
+- Tracked changes are not fully supported by the Poetry translation system.
+For this reason, the "Validated" state of "Block the saving for these Workbench Moderation states" is also checked by default in the NextEuropa platform settings.

 [Go to top](#table-of-content)